Equidistant-403/equidistant/README.md

 Any documents / files relevant to both frontend and backend teams can be found in `./shared`

 ### Operational Use Cases
--Create a new account
+- Create a new account
--Log in to an existing account
+- Log in to an existing account

 ### Non-Operational Use Cases
 - Start a search with a list of people